Chalarangelo/30-seconds-of-interviews/README.md

 <details>
 <summary>View answer</summary>

-Firstly `foobar` won't look for the outer scope as `var foo = 2;`'s declaration is hoisted.
-On the other hand,  JavaScript doesn't hoist initialization, so the output of this code is going to be `undefined`.
+Due to hoisting, the local variable `foo` is declared before the `console.log` method is called.
+This means the local variable `foo` is passed as an argument to `log` instead of the global one declared outside of the function.
+However, since the value is not hoisted with the variable declaration, the output will be `undefined`, not `2`.

 #### Good to hear